-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KIDS."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "KIDS."
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares to a minimum number of beneficial owners as required by that exchange.

 Before this offering, there has been no public market for our common stock.
-The initial public offering price was determined through negotiations between us and the representatives.
-In addition to prevailing market conditions, the factors considered in determining the initial public offering price were:
+The initial public offering price will be determined through negotiations between us and the representative.
+In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are: